rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 course, this is not always true; if your merge will just be a fast-forward, like the merges that `git pull` usually performs, then no merge commit is created and you have nothing to worry about.
-Running `git config merge.ff only` once will prevent the creation of merge commits will help ensure you don't make a mistake here.
+Running `git config merge.ff only` once will ensure that all the merges you perform are of this type, so that you cannot make a mistake.

 There are a number of reasons for this decision and like all others, it is a tradeoff.
-The main advantage is the (mostly) linear commit history.
-This greatly simplifies bisecting.
-TODO: There are other advantages to a rebase workflow, but I would like to focus on the ones that people in the Rust project consider most relevant, so I'm going to leave this unfinished for now.
+The main advantage is the generally linear commit history.
+This greatly simplifies bisecting and makes the history and commit log much easier to follow and understand.